 We regularly work with people downsizing (a.k.a. going from a 2,200 sqft house to 900 sqft condo).
 Here’s our take on what you should consider if you’re thinking about downsizing your home:

 - What else could you spend the money on?
 It’s no secret that most Canadians are relying on their home to fund part of their retirement.
-If you sold your $800K house and moved to a $500K condo, what opportunities and doors would that open for you?
+If you sold your $1,500,000K house and moved to an $800K condo, what opportunities and doors would that open for you?
 Travel?
 Earlier retirement?

-- A word about maintenance.
-Many house owners are wary of paying condo fees, but the truth is that it’s generally cheaper to pay condo fees than to maintain a house in Toronto.
+- A word about maintenance: Many homeowners are wary of paying condo fees, but the truth is that it’s usually generally cheaper to pay condo fees than to maintain a house in Toronto.
 From dealing with regular maintenance items like cleaning gutters and maintaining the furnace, to big dollar unsexy money spent fixing a leaking roof or basement, the costs can add up fast.
 Condo fees are also predictable (which is nice in retirement).
 And how nice would it be to simply make these problems someone else’s?

-- How often will your kids really visit?
+- Be honest: How often will your kids truly visit?
 A lot of people considering downsizing are doing so because they’re suddenly empty nesters.
 The kids are (finally) on their own and downsizing to a smaller place is a guaranteed way to make sure they don’t move back in.
-While I’m not suggesting you need to downsize to a one-bedroom condo, most condos will have party rooms that can host your 20-person Thanksgiving Day dinner and many have guest suites for extra guests.
+While I’m not suggesting you need to downsize to a one-bedroom condo, most condos will have party rooms that can host your 20-person Thanksgiving Day dinner and many have guest suites for overnight guests.

 - Lifestyle.
 The biggest adjustment to a downsize is your lifestyle – you’ll likely be giving up backyard BBQ’s and hosting big family reunions, but you’ll also gain time and cold hard cash.
 What kind of life do you want to live?